Visit Berlin in 3 days!

 In the morning 🍵

 Start your day with a visit to the famous Brandenburg Gate, one of Berlin's most iconic symbols.
 From there, walk towards the Reichstag, the seat of the German Parliament.
-Book in advance to access the glass dome, which offers breathtaking views of the city.
+Book in advance to access the glass dome, which offers stunning views of the city.
 Afterwards, stroll along the Tiergarten, a huge green park, perfect for a quiet stroll.

 Lunchtime 🍲